himoacs/solace_kdb_whitepaper/whitepaper.md

 ## Why do applications need to communicate with each other?

 We have all heard of monolithic applications.
 These are large pieces of software that barely had to worry about other applications and were mostly self-sufficient.
 Most, if not all of the business logic and interactions with other applications, was encapsulated in this one gigantic application.
-The monolithic application architecture had its advantages as it allowed you full control the application without having to rely on other teams.
+The monolithic application architecture had its advantages as it allowed you full control of the application without having to rely on other teams.
 It also simplified some things since your application didn't have to worry about interacting with other applications.
 When it came to deployment, all you had to do was roll out this one (albeit giant) piece of code.

 However, as business and applications grew, the monolithic architecture started showing several pain points, especially that it did not scale very well.
-They were difficult to manage, troubleshoot, and deploy.
+It were difficult to manage, troubleshoot, and deploy.
 Adding new features became a tedious and risky task as it put entire application at risk.

 In the last few years, most companies have started decomposing monolithic applications into smaller components or services where each application aligns with a business line or a service.
 Several companies have broken down applications even further into microservices which are small scale applications meant to manage one task only.